Kit Malthouse: Westminster City Council (1998–2006)

-Malthouse's first run for office was to represent the constituency of Liverpool Wavertree in the 1997 general election.
-The seat, which had been recreated after being abolished following the 1979 general election, was easily won by Labour candidate Jane Kennedy, who took 29,592 votes (64.4%).
-Malthouse came third with 4,944 votes (10.8%), behind Liberal Democrat candidate Richard C. Kemp.

-Malthouse was elected to Westminster council in May 1998, representing St George's ward in the Pimlico area of central London.
-Following boundary changes, he was re-elected in May 2002 for Warwick ward, which is also in Pimlico.
+Malthouse was elected to Westminster City Council in May 1998, representing St George's ward.
+Following boundary changes, he was re-elected in May 2002 for the Warwick ward, which is also in Pimlico.
 Malthouse was appointed as Chief Whip of the Conservative Group, and following a change of leader to Sir Simon Milton, he was appointed Chairman of the Social Services Committee.
 Two years later, he was elected Deputy Leader of the Council and became Cabinet Member for Finance.

 He retired from Westminster City Council at the May 2006 local elections.
 Malthouse challenged the results of the 2001 population census, which he said seriously underestimated the population of the City of Westminster.
 Following a two-year battle with the Office for National Statistics, the City of Westminster population was revised upwards by 10% and a review of future census methodology was commissioned.

 Malthouse argued against the introduction of the London congestion charge, opposing it on the grounds that the idea should not be first introduced in the most populous city in England, and that London was already one of the most expensive cities to live in.

 As Deputy Leader of Westminster Council, Malthouse was responsible for agreeing to a £12.3 million settlement with Shirley Porter over the £27 million surcharge, eventually raising to £42 million in costs and interest, imposed on her as a result of the Homes for Votes gerrymandering fraud scandal.